 Selecting the most suitable automation solutions is critical to success.

-- Align with business scale: Choose technologies that can scale with your business as it grows, without requiring complete overhauls.
+- Align with business scale: Choose technologies and automation software that can scale with your business as it grows, without requiring complete overhauls.

 - Consider budget: Automation doesn’t have to be prohibitively expensive — start with smaller, incremental automation tools before investing in larger systems.